Geoogolla/enterprise-docs/docs/administrator-guide/admin-utility/v2.4-or-older/index.md

 ---
 layout: post
-title: Overview - Admin utility for v2.4 or earlier | Bold Reports Docs
+title: Overview - Admin utility for v2.4 or earlier | Bold Reports
 description: This section explains overview of the admin utility, list of available commands, and how to use those commands in the admin utility of v2.4 or earlier.
 platform: report-platform
 documentation: ug